learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 default, JSON Server will start up on port `3000`.
 You should see a notice that you can access the server at `http://localhost:3000`.

+Once json-server is up and running, open your browser and paste the `http://localhost:3000` URL in.
+If the server is running correctly, you should be presented with a page of information provided by JSON Server.

 > **Note:** If you see an error saying something like `EADDRESSINUSE`, that
 > likely means you already have something running on port `3000`.
 To avoid this
 > error, it's a good idea to shut down json-server whenever you switch to